Federal Employee EEO and Civil Service Firm Protecting Your Rights

 He represents federal employees seeking relief from federal agency actions causing employee to file or defend —

-- EEO discrimination claim during the federal agency investigation, EEOC discovery, motions briefing, mediation, hearing or appeal, and if necessary review by any court.
+- EEO discrimination claim during the federal agency investigation, EEOC discovery, motions briefing, mediation, hearing or appeal.

 - Agency personnel action based on alleged misconduct giving notice of reprimand, suspension, demotion, or discharge before the deciding official, and if necessary appeal to the MSPB.